 663A Yonge Street

-In making material available online the CLGA acts in good faith.
+In making material available online The ArQuives acts in good faith.
 However, despite the safeguards outlined in this policy, we recognize that from time to time material published online may be in breach of copyright, or contain personal information.
-On receipt of a request to takedown material from our websites, the CLGA will assess the case within 4 business days.
+On receipt of a request to takedown material from our websites, The ArQuives will assess the case within 4 business days.

-The CLGA may approve withdrawal of the material if one of more of the following criteria is met:
+The ArQuives may approve withdrawal of the material if one of more of the following criteria is met:

 - The material is in copyright, and the copyright-holder refuses permission for it to be made available online.